aver-d/dzeug/README.md

       --simple          Show only lemmas as simple list, no formatting -d, --dzeug       Input text is already tagged in dzeug format --help            Show this message and exit.

+    Usage: dzeug-pos [OPTIONS] [FILES]...

+    Options:
+    -s, --save       For each named file provided, save its corresponding parsed document.
+The file is saved in the directory given by the config file's 'dir.parsed' value, and the filename is saved with an additional .dzeug extension.

+                     Default: output is sent to stdout and input files are separated with two empty lines.

+    --no-lang-check  Skip language detection
+    --help           Show this message and exit.